matthew-brett/pydagogue/git_annex_from_scratch.md

 git annex get my_large_file
 ```

-This is telling us that we need to point directly to the original repository as a source for the GAO files:
+This message is telling us that we need to point directly to the original
+repository as a source for the GAO files (in its `.git/annex` folder).

 ```{code-cell}
 # Add the original repository as an ordinary Git remote.